 - Western Leaders Crew Members, Team Captains, and Counselors will be scheduled to work specific events that may require arriving early, before the event is to take place, and staying late, after the event is over.
 Breaks may be scheduled but can be rescheduled due to conflicts.

-- Western Leaders are required to clear their schedule and refrain from participating in other activities August 15th-22nd, due to the training and implementation schedule of the M.A.S.T.E.R.
+- Western Leaders are required to clear their schedules and refrain from participating in other activities August 11th-18th, due to the training and implementation schedule of the M.A.S.T.E.R.
 Plan program.
-Exceptions to this are RARE.